 - Appearing in public places in a state of alcoholic intoxication

 - Causing a disturbance at night-time

-In addition, please be kindly advised of the following recommendations to avoid most widespread hardships and hazards.
+In addition, please be kindly advised of the following recommendations to avoid most common difficulties and hazards.

-Tips to prevent the spread of the disease and not to catch it up:
+- Tips on how to prevent the spread of the disease and not to get sick yourself:

 - Avoid close contact with sick people.